 I think a lot of brands leave money on the table in regard to product pages.

 They’re a great spot within your shop for a subtle, secondary website popup.
 Highlight a valuable offer — it may be what pushes someone over the shopping finish line.

 For instance, use a popup to promote free shipping on purchases totaling $25 and more.
 Release it once a visitor wades into the lower territory of a product page.

-Product pages are also ripe for using a website popup to grow your email list.
+Product pages are also ripe for using an email popup to grow your subscriber list.
 Anyone who spends a lot of time looking through pages of your collections is interested in you.
 Capture their email addresses by promising them news of the latest styles, straight to their inbox.

 Catch visitors before they leave

 We can’t talk about website popup timing without mentioning the exit-intent popup.

 This website popup appears when visitors using a desktop computer move their cursor toward the browser exit without making a purchase.
 It’s really your last chance to entice your visitor to stick around, whether it’s for the short term (more time on site) or long term (as an email subscriber).

 Consequently, there’s no decisions to be made about timing, just whether you want to use one and on what pages.